+PSYCHOLOGY

-PSYCHOLOGY PSYC 100 - Introduction to Psychology (3 cr hrs)
+PSYC 100 - Introduction to Psychology (3 cr hrs)

 An introduction to the basic concepts, methods, theories and applications of psychology.
 Survey of the major areas of psychology such as the scientific method, biological basis of behavior, sensation, perception and consciousness, conditioning and learning, memory and cognition, motivation and emotions, personality and mental disorders.
+This course meets a General Education Core Curriculum requirement.
 Fall, Spring.